The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Monte Carlo Simulation

 \subsection{Results for the Self-Normalized Statistics}

-We also examine the performance of the self-normalized version of $\hat{Q} _{\alpha }^{(p)}$ under the same setup as above.
-We let the trimming value $ \omega $ be 0.1.
-We also considered 0.03 and 0.05 for $\omega $ and the results are similar to those for $\omega =0.1.$ We provide the results for $ \omega =0.05$ in the supplementary material.
-The number of repetitions is $ 3,000$.
-The empirical sizes of the test are reported in Table 3, where the underlying process is DGP1 and the nominal size is 5\%.
-The rejection frequencies for quantiles between 0.1 and 0.9 are close to 5\% nominal level or a little conservative regardless of sample sizes.
-At 0.05 and 0.95 quantiles, the result shows size distortions for $T=500$, but this becomes moderate for $T=1000$ and empirical sizes become close to the nominal size for $T=2000$.
-Using the GARCH-X process as in DGP2, we obtain empirical powers and present the result in Table 4.
-With a one-period lag ($p=1$), the self-normalized{ \ }quantilogram at $\alpha _{1},\alpha _{2}\in \{0.1,0.2,0.8,0.9\}$ rejects the null by about 25.7-26.6\%, 51.1-56.2\% and 78.9-84.8\% for sample sizes 500, 1,000 and 2,000, respectively.
-In general, the rejection frequencies increase as the sample size increases, decline as the maximum number of lags $p$ increases, and is not sensitive to the choice of the trimming value.
-Our results show that the self-normalized statistics have lower power in finite samples compared with the stationary bootstrap.
+We also examine the performance of the self-normalized version of $\hat {Q}_{\tau}^{(p)}$under the same setup as above.
+We fix the trimming constant $\omega$ to be 0.1.\footnote{We also considered 0.03 and 0.05 for $\omega$ and the results are similar to those for $\omega=0.1.$} The number of repetitions is 3,000.
+The empirical sizes of the test are reported in Table 4, where the underlying process is the VAR model with DGP1.
+The test generally under-rejects under the null hypothesis (DGP1), while at the extreme quantiles ($\tau=0.05$ or $0.95)$ the test slightly over-rejects in the small sample ($T=500)$.
+This finding is not very surprising because the self-normalized statistic is based on subsamples and at the extreme quantiles there are effectively not enough observations to compute the test statistic accurately.

+Using the GARCH-X process of DGP2, we obtain empirical powers and present the results in Table 5.
+With a one-period lag ($p=1$), the self-normalized{ \ }quantilogram at $\tau_{1},\tau_{2}\in \{0.1,0.2,0.8,0.9\}$ rejects the null by about 23.0-30.0\%, 64.3-68.3\% and 91.7-94.0\% for sample sizes 500, 1,000 and 2,000, respectively.
+In general, the rejection frequencies increase as the sample size increases, decline as the maximum number of lags $p$ increases, and are not sensitive to the choice of the trimming value.
+Our results suggest that the self-normalized statistics may have lower power in finite samples compared with the test statistics based on the stationary bootstrap procedure, see Lobato (2001) for a similar finding.